proteye/tododo/README.md

-# tododo
+# The 2dodo project on Flutter

-A new Flutter project.
+Secure chat with RSA-2048 and AES-256 encryption.

 ## Getting Started